 Diarrhea After Radiation

 Radiation treatment can cause harm to healthy tissues in the area being treated.
-When the bowel is in the treatment area, this damage can lead to ongoing diarrhea, incontinence (not able to hold your bowels), and urgency (needing to go right away).
-Your body may not be able to soak up the nutrients it needs from food.
+When the bowel is in the treatment area, this damage can lead to ongoing diarrhea, incontinence (not being able to hold your bowels), and urgency (needing to go right away).
+Your body may not be able to absorb the nutrients it needs from food.
 You may have weight loss.
-This is called radiation enteritis.
+These bowel issues are called radiation enteritis.
 It can happen months to years after radiation treatment and can become a long-term problem.

 Tell your healthcare provider if you are having frequent diarrhea after having had radiation.
 Your provider can: